benjaminhardy28/Portfolio/README.md

 # Portfolio

-My name is Ben Hardy and within this repository there are all of my projects, including demos and other relevant information.
+My name is Ben Hardy and within this repository there are all of my projects, each including demos and other relevant information.
 Here is a breif description of each project:

 ### Foot Controlled Computer Keyboard
 - This was a year long high school project where I built a foot controlled keyboard for individuals lacking upper body extremeties.
 This project make use of electronic circuitry and utlizies Python and C++.